fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 If you haven't done so yet, [prepare the environment](#preparing-the-environment).
 If you have already prepared the environment, activate it with `source venv/bin/activate`.

 1. Copy the files you want to use into the `data` folder.
-1. Run `python main.py ingest` to ingest the files into the vector store.
+1. Run `python main.py ingest --verbose` to ingest the files into the vector store.
    1. Review the [PDF parsing](#pdf-parsing) section if you get an error when ingesting PDF files.
-1. Run `python main.py retrieve` to retrieve data from the vector store.
+1. Run `python main.py retrieve --verbose` to retrieve data from the vector store.
 It will prompt you for a question.

-Use the `--verbose` flag to get more details on what the program is doing behind the scenes.
+The `--verbose` flag shows more details on what the program is doing behind the scenes.

 To re-ingest the data, delete the `vector_store` folder and run `python main.py ingest` again.